 Hybrid Cloud Solutions need to take a metadata-first approach to design.
 They need to focus on metadata acceleration as a first step so that even on-premises metadata operations see a performance improvement.
 Once the metadata is inventoried and managed then moving data to the cloud and dealing with latency is much easier to resolve.

 Our next entry, “The Hybrid Cloud Storage Workarounds,” covers how vendors are trying to address cloud storage latency problems and the shortcomings with those attempts.
-Storage Switzerland and InfiniteIO are also hosting a live webinar on the subject: “The Hybrid Cloud Data Gravity Problem and How to Fix It” on January 24th at 1:00 pm ET / 10:00 am PT.
-All pre-registrants to the live webinar also receive a free copy of Storage Switzerland’s latest eBook “Why Data Gravity is Breaking Hybrid Cloud Storage,” in advance of the webinar.
+Storage Switzerland and InfiniteIO also hosted a webinar on the subject: “The Hybrid Cloud Data Gravity Problem and How to Fix It”.
+All registrants to the webinar also receive a free copy of Storage Switzerland’s eBook “Why Data Gravity is Breaking Hybrid Cloud Storage”.